Guillermo-Hidalgo-Gadea/personal-academic-website/content/contact/meetfox.md

     text_color_light: true
 ---

-# Book a Scientist
+# Book a Scientist{style="color:#343a40"}

 ## Interested in any of my Science, Data or Methods?
 Do you have an idea for interesting Collaborations?
 Are you looking for a Speaker or a Scientific Consultant?
 Or do you rather need help in Statistics to finish a thesis or paper?
-Let’s chat, I might be able to help!
+Let’s chat, I might be able to help!{style="color:#343a40"}

 <iframe frameborder="0" width="100%" height="800" src="https://meetfox.com/en/e/guillermo-hidalgo-gadea/borderless"></iframe>